dustinpfister/blog_posts/_posts/linux-tr.md

 ## Basic Linux tr examples

 In this section I will then be starting out with just a few basic, quick examples of the Linux tr command.
+However in the process of doing so I will also be making use of a number of other basic commands in Linux, as well as various bash features such as piping.

 ### 1.1 - Just using echo to pipe something into tr